If you've ever felt the frustration of managing multiple online accounts, whether…

 Among the most advanced pieces of equipment is the Square Register, which can be purchased outright for $799 or rented for $39/month over 24 months.
 The same transaction fee applies.

-Each hardware has a Square POS app and other features such as PCI compliance and real-time analytics.
+Each hardware unit includes the Square POS app and other features, such as PCI compliance and real-time analytics.

 Square offers tailored pricing perks, so please get in touch with Square if your business generates over $250 in credit card sales.